 We spend the day with ornithologist Dave Astins, who has been visiting Pembrokeshire since the 1980s.
 At Martin’s Haven we board our vessel early to sail to Skomer Island, whose name derives from Skalmey, a word of Viking origin meaning ‘Cleft Island’, possibly from the fact that the eastern end of the island is nearly cut off from its main part.
 The island is a national nature reserve, a Site of Special Scientific Interest and a Special Protection Area, surrounded by a marine nature reserve.
 It is well known for its wildlife.
 Around half the world’s population of Manx shearwaters nest on the island; the Atlantic puffin colony is the largest in southern Britain; and the Skomer vole is unique to the island.
 Of archaeological interest are its stone circles, standing stone and remains of prehistoric houses.
 We shall eat a packed lunch on the island.

 After exploring the island, we return to Tenby for some time at leisure with which to explore the historic town.
 Notable features include its 13th-century town walls, the Five Arches barbican gatehouse, the 15th-century St Mary’s Church, and the stone Tudor Merchant’s House, a 15th-century town house.
-You may wish to visit the Merchant’s House, or perhaps take a short walk from the town centre to Tenby’s North Beach, which provides a pretty view of the town.
+You may wish to visit the Merchant’s House (time permitting – this will depend on our return time from Skomer Island), or perhaps take a short walk from the town centre to Tenby’s North Beach, which provides a pretty view of the town.

 We shall dine in the hotel again this evening.
 (Overnight Heywood Spa Hotel, Tenby) BLD